hxia40/Job-Offer-Comparison-App-/GroupProject/Docs/TestPlan.md

 ### 1.4 Bug Tracking

-We have a very lively Telegram channel that all teams communication is done on.
+We maintain a lively Telegram channel for team-communication.
-We will open another channel for bugs and enhancement requests.
-Each post can be replied to and comments are tracked per post.
-This will allow us to see when work is done.
+We maintain a Defects.md (in this folder) for bugs and enhancement requests tracking.

 ### 1.5 Technology

 We plan to use JUnit testing for our automated testing witin the Java code.
-Database testing will use built in features in SQLite, like contraints we build in that work closer to bug prevention.
+We will test the database using built-in features in SQLite.
-We will also have a database make file with backup so that we can do version testing and revert changes.
+We will also maintain a database make file with backup, so that we can do perform version testing and revert changes if needed.

 ## 2 Test Cases

 *This section should be the core of this document.
 You should provide a table of test cases, one per row.
 For each test case, the table should provide its purpose, the steps necessary to perform the test, the expected result, the actual result (to be filled later), pass/fail information (to be filled later), and any additional information you think is relevant.*